-The campus bookstore makes accessible books and supplies needed by students, as well as clothing, gift items, health and beauty aids, cards, snacks, and study guides.
-Checks, MasterCard, Visa, and Discover cards are accepted.
-Bookstore policies are at www.nhti.edu/campuslife/bookstore. html.
+The campus bookstore, located in the Library, makes books and supplies available to students for all classes, at the store or online.
+Clothing, gift items, health and beauty aids, and snacks are also available.
+MasterCard, Visa and Discover are accepted.
+To purchase books online or for more information about bookstore policies, please refer to www.nhti.edu/campuslife/bookstore.html.